dddrrreee/cs140e-20win/labs/2-bootloader/README.md

      sending it:  `./my-install hello.bin` should work.

-At this point you should be in fine shape to complete start implementing your bootloader.
+At this point you should be in fine shape to complete start implementing your bootloader (below).

 ### Step 2: send `hello.bin` from UNIX to the pi.

 Here you'll write implement the code to:
-  1. ask for the program to run (pi);
+  1. pi: ask for the program to run;
-  2. send the program code (unix);
+  2. unix: send the program code;
-  3. receive the program code, copy it to where it should go, and jump to it (pi).
+  3. pi: receive the program code, copy it to where it should go, and jump to it.

 A key feature you have that last year's students did not is the ability to use `putk` from your bootloader code.
 This makes debugging